arpitasingh07/HealthcarePrescription-CRUD/README.md

 # HealthcarePrescription-CRUD
 This is a healthcare prescription website where in the doctor can add, delete, update and read patient details.
-(CRUD operations)
+(CRUD operations) <br>
 Using Django and Postgresql

 <h3>1.
 Home Page </h3>